 In comparison with other similar organisations, the gender pay gaps identified do not appear to be large and are therefore not significantly concerning.
-The hourly rate differential based on the mean is 6 pence per hour and the median differential is 63 pence per hour.

 Although the median gender pay gap has increased, there is a mean pay gap which suggests that ranges of pay are spread fairly equally across the organisation but that the average pay for women is higher.
-In comparison to last year, this figure has changed from 0.45% to -0.44% suggesting that measures implemented to reduce this have had an effect.
+In comparison to last year, this figure has changed slightly from 0.45% to -0.46% suggesting that measures implemented to reduce this have had an effect.
 The mean gender pay gap is likely to be due to the change in the organisational profile as there is a reduction in number of employees with a higher reduction of men to women and in addition there has been an increase in the percentage of men in the lower middle quartile.

-The quartile data also outlines that there is an increase, since 2018 in the percentage of females in both the lower quartile and the upper middle quartile, increasing by 1.44% and 3.14% respectively as illustrated in Table 2.
+The quartile data also outlines that there is an increase in the percentage of females in both the lower quartile and the upper middle quartile, increasing by 1.44% and 3.14% respectively.

-Further analysis of the data indicates that the lower middle quartile which has seen a the greatest increase for males with 71 % in this quartile being male, as detailed in Table 1, one of the key reasons for this is that it contains a high proportion of trade posts such as joiners, painters etc as well as Refuse Drivers.
+Further analysis of the data indicates that the lower middle quartile which has seen a the greatest increase for males with 70.3% in this quartile being male, one of the key reasons for this is that it contains a high proportion of trade posts such as joiners, painters etc as well as Refuse Drivers.
 This would suggest that the disparity continues to be due to employment of men and women in posts that traditionally attract specific genders.
 The Council recognises that although actions are in place to try to address this, it will take time to change these social and historical norms.